UK warns Hong Kong, China over anti-government protests | DW | 02.07.2019

 On Tuesday, China's foreign Ministry released a statement voicing its "strong dissatisfaction and resolute opposition" to pro-protester statements by Britain, the United States and the European Union.

-The ministry said other countries should "immediately stop their wrong words and deeds" to interfer in the internal affairs of the city.
+The ministry said other countries should "immediately stop their wrong words and deeds" to interfere in the internal affairs of the city.

 Storming the legislature